The Difference Between Public & Private IP Addresses

-As we mentioned in the first blog of our “What is an IP Address” mini-series, “An Internet Protocol Address, or IP address for short, is like your computer’s phone number.
+As we mentioned in the first blog of our “What is an IP Address” “An Internet Protocol Address, or IP address for short, is like your computer’s phone number.
 Without it, your computer wouldn’t be able to connect to the Internet.
 Every computer, tablet, smartphone, and Internet-enabled device has its own IP address.”

-Public
+Public IP Addresses

 A public IP address is a unique set of characters used to access the Internet.
 They are given to users via the Internet Service Providers (ISPs) and are typically assigned to a router.